-For those that don’t want to dine out each night, we have provided a guest buffet which includes plates, silverware, microwave oven and a coffeepot.
-We also have a small grill that guests are welcome to use.
-There is a local grocery store, Choicemart, five miles from Kona Bayview Inn which has a great variety of organic foods, beer, wines and other beverages.
+The local grocery store, Choicemart, is five miles from Kona Bayview Inn and has a great variety of organic foods, beer, wines and other beverages.
 There are also several Farmers Markets in the area where you can get fresh island grown produce and local handmade crafts.

-For the adventurous, feel free to explore the 10 acre macadamia nut orchard and help yourself to fresh nuts.
-A nut cracker is available upon request.
+For the adventurous, feel free to explore the ten acre macadamia nut orchard and help yourself to fresh delicious nuts.
+A nut cracker is available on the lanai.
 Snorkeling gear is available for those that want to explore the underwater life at Two Step.
 This well known destination is located just five miles from Kona Bayview Inn.
 Other nearby snorkeling locations include Captain Cooks Monument at Kealakekua Bay and Ho’okena Beach.
 There are many additional snorkeling locations around the island but Kealakekua Bay and Two Step are the islands best.

 Breed: Orange Tabby

 Bio: Tigger is the adventurer.
 He likes bird watching (and catching) and thinks he is invisible crouched behind flowers.
 He is lovable and is a great father figure for the little ones.